taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 npm install --save normalizr
 ~~~~~~~~

 Let's have a look at the inital state for the `todoReducer`.
 You could make up your own initial state.
-For instance, what about completing all "Hands On" and "Challenge" chapters in this book?
+For instance, what about completing all coding challenges in this book?

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 const todos = [
-  { id: '0', name: 'Hands On: Snake with Local State' }, { id: '1', name: 'Challenge: Snake with Higher Order Components' }, { id: '2', name: 'Hands On: Redux Standalone with advanced Actions' }, { id: '3', name: 'Hands On: Redux Standalone with advanced Reducers' }, { id: '4', name: 'Hands On: Bootstrap App with Redux' }, { id: '5', name: 'Hands On: Naive Todo with React and Redux' }, { id: '6', name: 'Hands On: Sophisticated Todo with React and Redux' }, { id: '7', name: 'Hands On: Connecting State Everywhere' }, { id: '8', name: 'Challenge: Snake with React and Redux' }, { id: '9', name: 'Hands On: Todo with advanced Redux' }, { id: '10', name: 'Hands On: Todo with more Features' }, { id: '11', name: 'Challenge: Snake with Redux' },
+  { id: '1', name: 'Hands On: Redux Standalone with advanced Actions' }, { id: '2', name: 'Hands On: Redux Standalone with advanced Reducers' }, { id: '3', name: 'Hands On: Bootstrap App with Redux' }, { id: '4', name: 'Hands On: Naive Todo with React and Redux' }, { id: '5', name: 'Hands On: Sophisticated Todo with React and Redux' }, { id: '6', name: 'Hands On: Connecting State Everywhere' }, { id: '7', name: 'Hands On: Todo with advanced Redux' }, { id: '8', name: 'Hands On: Todo but more Features' }, { id: '9', name: 'Hands On: Todo with Notifications' }, { id: '10', name: 'Hands On: Hacker News with Redux' }, ];
-  { id: '12', name: 'Hands On: Todo with Notifications' }, { id: '13', name: 'Challenge: Snake with Redux and Async Actions' }, { id: '14', name: 'Hands On: Hacker News with Redux' }, { id: '15', name: 'Challenge: Hacker News with beyond Redux' }, { id: '16', name: 'Challenge: Hacker News with beyond Redux' }, { id: '17', name: 'Hands On: Snake with MobX' },
-  { id: '18', name: 'Hands On: Todo App with MobX' }, { id: '19', name: 'Challenge: Hacker News App with MobX' }, { id: '20', name: 'Challenge: Consuming a GrapQL API with Relay' }, ];

 function todoReducer(state = todos, action) {